RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup Gluetun.md

 Value: `/bin/sh -c /tmp/gluetun/update_qbittorrent_listening_port.sh`
 Default Value:
 Description: `Specifies the command to execute after the VPN connection is established and port forwarding is configured.`

+Config Type: `Path`
+Name: `HTTP_CONTROL_SERVER_AUTH_CONFIG_FILEPATH`
+Container Path: `/gluetun/auth/`
+Host Path: `/mnt/user/appdata/gluetun/auth/`
+Default Value:
+Access Mode: `Read/Write`
+Description: >`Specifies the file path for the HTTP control server authentication configuration.
+This path should point to a file containing credentials or auth settings used to secure the control server.
+The container accesses this file at /gluetun/auth/, which maps to the host path /mnt/user/appdata/gluetun/auth/.
+Ensure the file exists and is properly configured.`

 **qBittorrent WebUI Port**
 Config Type: `Port`